 Vegan Amaretti step 3

-• Scoop the foam into the bowl with the dry mix, then with a spatula, incorporate it to the dry ingredients, mixing gently with a circular movement from bottom to top.
+With a spatula, incorporate it into the dry ingredients, mixing gently with a circular movement from bottom to top.

 Cookies step 5